Projection depth for functional data: Practical issues, computation and applications

 \subsection{Hypothesis testing}

-As a third application, we illustrate the practicality of the \RPD{} through rank-based tests for assessing equality between distributions.
-Specifically, we construct the Kruskal–Wallis (KW) test statistic following the approach in \cite{CS12}, using rankings derived from the \RPD{}.
-When computing the KW statistic, tie corrections are applied as implemented in the \textsf{kruskal.test} function in \textsf{R}.
-For comparison, we also perform the same KW test procedures but replacing the \RPD{} with other functional depths under consideration.
-All tests are conducted at the 5\% significance level.
+In our third application, we demonstrate the practical utility of the \RPD{} by employing it in rank-based tests to assess the equality of distributions.
+This serves primarily as an empirical demonstration that \RPD{}-based rankings are statistically sensible.
+Specifically, we construct the Kruskal–Wallis (KW) test statistic following the methodology of \cite{CS12}, utilizing rankings derived from the \RPD{}.
+When computing the KW statistic, standard tie corrections are applied, as implemented in the \textsf{kruskal.test} function in \textsf{R}.
+For comparison, we perform identical KW test procedures, substituting the \RPD{} with other functional depths under consideration.\footnote{To prevent self-inclusion bias---which artificially inflates the depth of an observation when evaluated with respect to its own sample---we apply finite-sample corrections.
+For halfspace-based depths (\RHD{}, \FD{}, \ID{}) and \MBD{}, the adjusted depths are given by $(D - 1/n_k)\frac{n_k}{n_k-1}$ and $(D - 2/n_k)\frac{n_k}{n_k-2}$, respectively, where $n_k$ is the sample size and $D$ is the uncorrected in-sample depth.
+No continuity correction needs to be applied for \RPD{}.} All tests are conducted at a 5\% significance level.